 We know that topics such as data backup are not the most exciting.
 But think of it this way.
-When your Internet goes down for an hour or two and you can't access your apps and services, what happens to your office?
+When your Internet goes down for an hour or two and you can't access your data, what happens to your office?

-And even if you think you have some sort of data backup - how old is it?
-Does it perform the way you'll need it to should a disaster occur?
-As an example, there is a BIG difference between file-based backup and image-based backup!
+And even if you do have some sort of data backup and recovery solution in place, does it perform the way you'll need it to should a disaster occur?

-Here's a quick story of a nonprofit organization who learned the hard way about having the wrong data backup and disaster recovery solution in place.
+Here's a quick story of a nonprofit organization who learned the hard way about having an outdated data backup and disaster recovery solution in place.

-Different Kinds of Data Backup and Disaster Recovery
+Different Kinds of Backup and Disaster Recovery (BDR)

 A local association with a membership of over 5000 was in the throes of preparing for their annual convention, which was their biggest source of revenue of the year.